-Non-Employee Director Stock Ownership Requirements.
-Non-employee directors must own Common Stock or any class of our equity securities with a value equal to at least five times the annual cash retainer for Board service.
+Non - Employee Director Stock Ownership Requirements.
+Non-employee directors must own Common Stock or any class of our equity securities or units of our Operating Partnership with a value equal to at least five times the annual cash retainer for Board service.